-Holistic Body Transformation for Women
+Holistic Body Transformation for Women in London

-Like many men, I’ve spent a lot of time admiring and loving women’s bodies.
+Holistic Like many men, I’ve spent a lot of time admiring and loving women’s bodies.
 But unlike a lot of men, I’ve also had to study and train women’s bodies and help them lose fat, often when they themselves hold negative beliefs about their bodies and selves in general and therefore fear or even expect failure.
 And if women’s husbands and partners instinctively dread that famous question: “Does my bum look big in this?”, then please spare a thought for those of us who try and help women get the body they want.

 The important thing for women to remember is that they have 20 percent more fat than males and their testosterone is lower.
 Therefore gaining strength and muscle can be difficult for women but it is nonetheless absolutely essential to gain muscle mass in order to replace fat mass.
 Since the female physique, nervous system and hormonal system are very sensitive, then when it comes to exercise women need to think outside the box.